A guide to Substack metrics

 The Posts page tells you about individual posts you've published and where your readers came from.

-• Free subscription: The number of people who subscribed to your email list from that post.
+• Free subscription: The number of people who subscribed to your publication from that post.

 • Paid subscription: The number of people who signed up for a paid subscription from that post.

-• Recipients: The number of unique people who received an email or Substack app notification about this post.
+• Recipients: The number of subscribers who were sent an email or mobile app notification for this post.
+Subscribers who receive both an email and a mobile app notification are only counted once.

-• Open rate: The percentage of people who viewed this post after receiving an email or Substack app notification about it.
+• Open rate: The percentage of subscribers who opened this post after receiving an email or mobile app notification about it.
+If one person opens your post five times, that counts as one open.

 • Link clicks: The percentage of openers who clicked a given link in your post and the total click count.